Danteoriginal/spiritual-bot-pvpgn-plugin/README.md

 **Thanks To:**

-* Victim for creating an awesome bot and providing some input.
+* Victim for creating an awesome bot, plugin API and documentation, and providing some input.
 * niNe for providing some input.
 * Hdx for his work previously solving this issue for StealthBot [here](http://www.stealthbot.net/forum/index.php?showtopic=1026).